-"Free shipping on all orders over $38.00 at checkout "Limited Time Only"
+"Free shipping (US & Territories only) on all orders over $49.00 at checkout"

-"Free shipping on all orders over $38.00 at checkout "Limited Time Only"
+"Free shipping (US & Territories only) on all orders over $49.00 at checkout"

-As a historical early start circa 1700-1800's US the Olive Tree was being cultivated here in the south including Georgia before the interest of Thomas Jefferson https://www.foodandwine.com/travel/united-states/some-best-olive-oil-in-america-comes-georgia .
-It was considered the longer growing season and humidity cont
+As a historical early start circa 1700-1800's US the Olive Tree was being cultivated here in the south including Georgia before the interest of Thomas Jefferson.

 The olive has always played a key role in the development of commerce in the Mediterranean cultures.
 Today it is a crop of major economic importance in many countries throughout the world.